| FORD FOUNDATION POSTDOCTORAL FELLOWSHIPS |

 Postdoctoral fellowships will be awarded in a national competition administered by the National Research Council (NRC) of the National Academies on behalf of the Ford Foundation.
 The awards will be made to individuals who, in the judgment of the review panels, have demonstrated superior academic achievement, are committed to a career in teaching and research at the college or university level, show promise of future achievement as scholars and teachers, and are well prepared to use diversity as a resource for enriching the education of all students.

 Click on the links below to learn more about each aspect of the Ford Foundation Postdoctoral Fellowship

 Eligibility to apply for a postdoctoral fellowship is limited to:

 - All citizens, nationals, and permanent residents (holders of a Permanent Resident Card) of the United States, and individuals granted deferred action status under the Deferred Action for Childhood Arrivals Program, regardless of race, national origin, religion, gender, age, disability, or sexual orientation,

 - Individuals with evidence of superior academic achievement (such as grade point average, class rank, honors or other designations),

 - Individuals committed to a career in teaching and research at the college or university level, and

-- Individuals awarded a Ph.D. or Sc.D. degree no earlier than November 30, 2007 and no later than November 15, 2014 in an eligible research-based field from a U.S. educational institution.
+- Individuals awarded a Ph.D. or Sc.D. degree no earlier than November 30, 2008 and no later than November 13, 2015 in an eligible research-based field from a U.S. institution of higher education.